sugarlabs/musicblocks/guide-es/README.md

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/note1.svg'</img>

-Se muestra un bloque *Valor de la Nota*.
-El 4 es el valor de la nota, en este caso, una quarter note.
-El tono, especificado por el bloque *Tono*, contiene un tono Re en la octava 4.

-Un acorde (tonos múltiples y simultáneos) puede especificarse agregando múltiples bloques *Tono* a un bloque *Valor de Nota*.
+At the top of the example above, a single *Note value* block is shown.
+The `1/8` is the note value, in this case, an eighth note.
+The pitch, specified by the *Pitch* block, contains a pitch, `La` at `Octave 4`.
+At the bottom, two notes that are played consecutively are shown.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/note2.svg'</img>

 In this example, different note values are shown.
-From top to bottom, `8` for an eighth note, `16` for a sixteenth note, and `2` for a half note.
+From top to bottom, `1/4` for an quarter note, `1/16` for a sixteenth note, and `1/2` for a half note.

 <img src='https://rawgithub.com/walterbender/musicblocks/master/guide-es/note3.svg'</img>